 Smith caught his lone target to total 11 yards in Sunday's 31-28 win over the Steelers.

 Smith's disappointing second half continued as he commanded only one target for the third time in four weeks.
 The return of Ted Ginn only loosens Smith's hold on his role in the offense, making it likely he concludes his rookie campaign in a disappointing manner.
 That said, he showed plenty of potential thought the season, with his performance spiking in Weeks 5 and 11 when he topped 100 yards and also found the end zone.
 Now that the Saints have locked up the top seed in the NFC, Smith's potential in Week 17 will likely be reliant on his role as well as the usage of target-hog Michael Thomas.

 Smith caught two of four targets for 15 yards during Monday's 12-9 win over Carolina.

 The outing snapped a two-game catchless streak for Smith, but it probably wasn't the rebound fans were hoping for.
 The issues aren't just with Smith.
 The Saints have not been the same team since Week 12's beatdown of the Eagles -- with a 10-point outing against Dallas in Week 13 and Sunday's uneven performance.
 The stage is set for the rookie to have a prominent role opposite Michael Thomas, but the Saints need to figure it out and soon before a Steelers team riding a big win over the Patriots comes Sunday.

-Smith was not targeted in Sunday's win against the Bengals.
+Smith failed to bring in his only target in Sunday's win against the Buccaneers.